decksplain/decksplain.github.io/_games/cabo.md

 **Take your turn**, either:

-- Draw from deck and peak at the card:
+- Draw from the deck and peak at the card:
   - If it’s a power card, you can use it (discard after)
-  - Or exchange with a card from your face down cards
+  - Or exchange (see below)
-- Draw the top card from the discard pile and exchange with a card from your face down cards
+- Draw the top card from the discard pile and exchange (see below)
 - Call Cabo to end the game after others get one more turn

-**Discarding cards:** When a card is discarded, you can match a face down card from anyone’s pile to discard it too
+**Exchanging cards,** either:

-- If from your own pile → fewer cards = fewer points
+- exchange the new card for one of your face down cards
-- If from another's pile → give them one of your cards
+- exchange the new card with matching multiples of your face down cards

-- Wrong match = take a penalty card
+A failed matching requires picking up a penalty card.

 **Power cards:**